dakuglin/front-end-study-guide/README.md

 * JavaScript provides a typeof operator that can examine a value and tell you what type it is

 What is Scope in JavaScript -
+* Scope determines the accessibility of variables
 * Each function has its own scope
 * Only code inside that function can access that functions scoped variables
+* Two types of scope in JavaScript, local scope and global scope

 ## Features_of_JavaScript